 Death Valley is famous worldwide for setting record breaking temperatures.
 During the summer months, temperatures will regularly eclipse 120F (49c) and hiking in this temperature is a surefire way to severe dehydration.
 Joshua Tree is nearby and is slightly cooler but will see temperatures regularly above 100F (40c).

 While it is definitely not advisable to visit these parks in the summer months, people still do it.
 Obviously extreme hydration is a necessity but also you should just call it quits between the hours of 11am and 4pm.
 Go relax at your hotel in the A/C to prevent anything disastrous from happening.
+Otherwise, it might be advisable to look into buying portable air compressors for your vehicle.

 I visited Joshua Tree and Death Valley in late October which is a great time of year.
 Temperatures were a much more manageable 90F (32c) in Death Valley and 80F (27c) in Joshua Tree.
 Night time temps were even chilly at times, especially in Joshua Tree given its elevation.
 Spring time is also a great time to visit these parks as the winter rains usually bring about beautiful flowers that dot the barren landscapes.